How to write a resignation email – 10 resignation letter email examples

 By breaking down the process of how to write a resignation email, we hope we've made it simpler.

-When you need to send a resignation letter email, follow the format, use one of our resignation email samples as a source of inspiration, or rely on MailMaestro's resignation email template to do the job for you.
+When you need to send a resignation letter email, follow the format or use one of our resignation email samples as a source of inspiration.

 You'll ensure you leave in the most professional way possible, clear and confident to start your new role.